chiffa/GAN_evo/dev_log.rst

 After some testing:
 ===================
-- GANs seem to overfit by "hacking" the reward of its discriminator.
+- GANs seem to overfit by "hacking" the reward of its discriminator => Nope, that was the gradient zeroing-out
 - Which means that we are getting a competition from different architecture that would not overfit.
 - Once we did one-to-one training, we perform all GANs vs all discriminators round, training them once and then selecting Discriminators on the second round.